AmesCornish/buttersink/README.md

 optional arguments:
   -h, --help     show this help message and exit
-  -n, --dry-run  display what would be transferred, but don't do it -d, --delete   delete any snapshots in <dst> that are not in <src>
-  -r, --receive  internal command to intelligently receive diffs -b, --batch    non-interactive
+  -n, --dry-run  display what would be transferred, but don't do it -d, --delete   delete any snapshots in <dst> that are not in <src> (Not implemented) -r, --receive  internal command to intelligently receive diffs (Not implemented) -b, --batch    non-interactive (Not implemented)
-  -q, --quiet    only display error messages
+  -q, --quiet    only display error messages (Not implemented)

 <src>, <dst>:   file:///path/to/directory
-                ssh://[user@]host//path/to/directory
+                ssh://[user@]host//path/to/directory (Not implemented)
                 s3://bucket/prefix

 If only <dst> is supplied, just list available snapshots.